SavannaMBeans/Project-Website/README.md

 # Project-Website
-New Year, new website.
-This the website for Savanna Beans, a senior engineering major at Harvey Mudd College.
+ This the website for Savanna Beans, a senior engineering majaor with an interest in Biological and Mechanical systems at Harvey Mudd College.